Sophisticated exhibition and collection tools designed by creatives who understand museum workflows

 What inspired an art historian and a creative technologist to found Objects and Order?

-A few years ago, Christa was coordinating exhibitions at the Getty Research Institute and Jason was building content management systems for creative agencies, drawing on expertise gained early in his career developing editorial tools at Encyclopedia Britannica.
+A few years ago, Christa was coordinating exhibitions at the Getty Research Institute and Jason was building content systems for creative agencies, drawing on expertise gained early in his career designing and developing editorial tools at Encyclopedia Britannica.

 Founders